J&J Medical Connect

 • At a median follow-up of 15.9 months, infections occurred in 62.0% of patients in the CARVYKTI arm (n=129) and in 71.2% of patients in the standard-care arm (n=148).6 Infection related deaths were reported in 9 patients in the CARVYKTI arm (COVID-19 pneumonia: n=7; neutropenic sepsis: n=1 and pneumonia: n=1) and in 4 patients in the standard-care arm (COVID-19 pneumonia: n=1; progressive multifocal leukoencephalopathy: n=1; respiratory tract infection: n=1 and septic shock: n=1).9

-• At a median follow-up of 33.6 months, infections of any grade were reported in 63.5% of patients in the CARVYKTI arm and 76.4% of patients in the standard-care arm.
-Grade 3/4 infections were reported in 28.4% of patients in the CARVYKTI arm and 29.8% of patients in the standard-care arm.
-Deaths due to TE and non-TE infections were reported in 16 patients in the CARVYKTI arm and 19 patients in the standard-care arm.17
+• At a median follow-up of 33.6 months (interquartile range [IQR], 20.3-35.0), grade 3 TE infections occurred in 24% vs 26% of patients, and grade 4 TE infections occurred in <1% vs 1% in the CARVYKTI arm vs the standard‑care arm.
+Deaths due to TE and non-TE infections were reported in 16 (8%) patients in the CARVYKTI arm and 19 (9%) patients in the standard-care arm.21

 PRODUCT LABELING